 “Folk remedies are often neglected by researchers, but not usually so completely.
 There are usually at least a few experiments testing popular remedies kicking around.
 But there appears to be simply nothing at all published about alleviating aches and pains by any means.
-Apparently, researchers just aren’t interested in studying the effect of Epsom salts on muscle pain.
 Apparently, researchers just aren’t interested in studying the effect of Epsom salts on muscle pain, or (more likely) they simply can’t get funding for the work.”

 Magnesium is the active ingredient in Epsom salt.
-We should get most of the magnesium our bodies need in the food we eat.
+We should get most of the magnesium our body needs in the food we eat.
 However, poor diets mean many people are lacking in magnesium.
-Studies have shown that magnesium and sulphate may pass easily through the skin, especially when soaking an Epsom salt bath.
+Studies have shown that magnesium and sulphate may pass easily through the skin when soaking in an Epsom salt bath.